facebookarchive/KVOController/README.md

 ## Licence

-KVOController is released under the BSD License.
+KVOController is released under a BSD License.
+See LICENSE file for details.